 In general, as houses and flats become available, they are allocated from the housing list in order of priority.
-However, local authorities can also allocate a portion of their social housing using a system of choice-based letting.
-This system lets local authorities advertise some of their social housing online so approved social housing applicants can express their interest in the available properties.
-For more information about choice-based letting contact your local authority.
+However, local authorities can also allocate a portion of their social housing using a system of choice-based letting, see 'Choice-based letting allocation process' below.

 When the local authority is planning to offer you accommodation, it must review its assessment of your household’s eligibility and need for social housing.
 It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area.

-If you have chosen to be considered for accommodation provided by a housing association or other approved housing body (by ticking the 'voluntary/co-operative housing' box on the social housing application form) one of these organisations may contact you if suitable accommodation becomes available.
+If you have chosen to be considered for accommodation provided by a housing association or other approved housing body (by ticking the 'approved housing body (AHB)' box on the social housing application form) one of these organisations may contact you if suitable accommodation becomes available.

 If you are offered a house or flat that you do not want, you can refuse it without affecting your place on the housing list.
 However, if the local authority thinks that you do not have a good reason for refusing the offer, it may reduce your priority on the list.
 If you refuse more than one reasonable offer in any 12-month period, you will be suspended from the list for 12 months, during which you cannot claim Rent Supplement.